Socioeconomic circumstances of young offenders — 2009 young people in custody health survey fact sheet: key findings for all young people

 -

-61% of young people identified that their alcohol consumption had caused them problems in the past year (with school, friends, health, police, parents).
+Of participants who reported drinking in the 12 months prior to custody, 52% identified that their alcohol consumption had caused them problems during this period (with school, friends, health, police, parents).

 -